Common Blogging Mistakes Food Bloggers Make (& How to Fix Them)

 • Plan content around related themes

-• Create posts that support each other through internal linking
+• Create posts that support each other through strategic link building

 Mistake #2: Ignoring SEO Basics